lorikrell/gamerchic/docs/stealth.md

 <div id="hilit">

 * **Lucky Aces Infiltration Team**: Answering the call, a group comes together under the name Lucky Aces.
 Each person takes a moniker based on a playing card.
-Enemy forces in a warring faction headquarters received another shipment of supplies and weapon, preparing to strike.
-The Aces will sneak into a compound, gather information, sabotage efforts, and save prisoners if any are found.
+Enemy forces in a warring faction headquarters received another shipment of supplies and weapons, preparing to strike.
+The Aces will sneak into the compound, gather information, sabotage efforts, and save prisoners if any are found.
 They have sketchy information and part of a map.
 Stealth is key!
 How will they proceed?
   ![Lady](/img/guides/horror-lady.jpg)

   *Map by [Tom Cartos](https://www.patreon.com/tomcartos)!*